ciscoheat/sveltekit-superforms/README.md

 In any case, since we're binding the fields to `$form`, the html form reset behavior doesn't make much sense, so in `sveltekit-superforms`, resetting means _going back to the initial state of the form data_, usually the contents of `form` in `PageData`.
 This may not be exactly what you needed, in which case you can use an event to clear the form instead.

+It's worth noting that by setting `applyAction` to `false`, multiple forms on the same page can be handle quite easily, since they won't tamper with `$page.form` and `$page.status`, in that case.

 ## Client-side validation

-Since there is already a browser standard for [client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation), the `constraints` store returned from `superForm` can be used to follow it with virtually no effort:
+There is already a browser standard for [client-side form validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation), and the `constraints` store returned from `superForm` can be used to follow it with virtually no effort:

 ```svelte
 <script lang="ts">